paulpak58/Minesweeper-MSP432/README.md

 # Minesweeper-MSP432

-UW Madison ECE353 Final Project -- Minesweeper on the MSP432
+UW Madison ECE353 Final Project -- Minesweeper using the MSP432 and MKII